 Dr. Emmerson’s book studying the seven-hundred year history of medieval Apocalypse manuscripts, Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Manuscripts, was published by Pennsylvania State University Press in 2018.
+His commentary on the Apocalypse of Jean, duc de Berry, an illustrated manuscript held by the Pierpont Morgan Library, was published in 2020 by Mueller und Schindler.
 He offers graduate seminars on medieval illustrated manuscripts, Apocalypse manuscripts, and medieval London, and an undergraduate interdisciplinary lecture course on the End of the World in Art and Literature.

-In the Fall of 2019 Dr. Emmerson will once again offer IDS 2678-0001–Apocalypse: The End of the World in the Arts, which studies how people have depicted the end of the world, from biblical times to nuclear war and the zombie apocalypse:
+Dr. Emmerson regularly offers the online undergraduate course IDS 2678-0001–Apocalypse: The End of the World in the Arts, which studies how people have depicted the end of the world, from biblical times to nuclear war and the zombie apocalypse:

 Deirdre Carter: “Art, History, and the Creation of Monastic Identity at Late Medieval St. Albans Abbey.”
 (Co-chair)